 Pros: If you want 100% wireless headphones, these Jabra Elite Sport earbuds are for you.
 The earbuds are not connected with a wire, so they’re the real deal.
 You still get excellent sound quality, and the earbuds feature a comfortable and secure design.
 They also come equipped with a heart rate monitor, fitness analyzer, and fitness coaching via the Jabra Sport Life app.

 Cons: In terms of battery life, the Jabra Elite Sport earbuds are below average.
-You have two buying options – one with three hour battery life, and one with 4.5 hours.
+You have two buying options–one with three hour battery life, and one with four and a half hours.
 However, the charging case can provide six additional hours of battery life.
 Keeping it handy during longer workouts is your best bet.

 5) JBL Reflect Mini Bluetooth In-Ear Sport Headphones – Best Affordable Wireless Headphones

 Pros: The JBL Reflect Mini Headphones are ideal for budget-conscious buyers.
 They retail for less than $100 making them one of the least expensive options for wireless headphones.
 Despite the low price, these headphones aren’t lacking in quality.
 The design is sleek and simple.
 The earbuds are comfortable and feature ear fins for security.
 The headphones are sweat proof, water resistant, and have eight hours of battery life.
 They’re suitable for virtually any workout routine.

 Cons: These wireless headphones don’t offer quite as many features as the other options above.
 For example, there’s no fitness monitoring features or quick charge options.
 But, if you prefer something simple, then this isn’t much of an issue.